Summer99D/MACS_Final/README.md

 Each phase has a distinct hormonal profile and symptom pattern.
 The phase classification logic is encoded in a script (`lambda.py`) that maps survey response patterns (e.g., keywords, scores) to these phases.

 Results are saved to:
-- **S3 Bucket** — for long-term recordkeeping
 - **DynamoDB Table** — updated daily for real-time access (only one table)

+and then next lambda, the categorization lambda is invoked!

 ---
+## 💡 Phase 2: Categorization Engine

+in the second lambda, I will have the validated surveys processed, and categorized as a phase. the phase will also be added to the users based on the date and time and then the categorizaiton lambda will invoke the next lambda, which is the recommendation engine.
+---

-## 💡 Phase 2: Personalized Recommendation Engine
+## 💡 Phase 3: Personalized Recommendation Engine

-The second Lambda function delivers daily, **phase-specific lifestyle recommendations**.
+The third Lambda function generates daily, **phase-specific lifestyle recommendations**.
 These may include:

 - Recommended food groups (e.g., magnesium-rich foods during luteal phase)
 - Optimal exercise type and intensity (e.g., HIIT vs. yoga)